 But in reality, these changes can push us so far out of our comfort zone that we quickly put everyone else first, convince ourselves that it’s selfish to make our needs a priority, and never take a damn second to work our shit out.

-You see how that works?
+You see how this works?
 It’s a pretty sneaky move.
 SO sneaky that we don’t even realize we’re doing it half the time.
 Until now (you can thank me later).

 So at this point, here’s what you now know for sure: